shinyblink/sled/README.md

 ---

-If you want to only build a specific set of modules, pass a `MODULES="myfavouritemodule bestmodule"` to the `make` line.
+If you want to only build a specific set of modules, change the "MODULES" array in your `sledconf` file.

 If you want to build a specific module later on, you can do the same but with just the module you wanna build.
 It'll get added to the same directory where the others are.
 Or, if you are particularly lazy, just add the module name to the make invocation.

-# License
+## License
 Most non-trivial files contain an explicit statement regarding the license.

 Anything with no statement follows the ISC, with the copyright holder being Adrian "vifino" Pistol, as per the `COPYING` file in this project.

-# Support
+## Support
 Support for sled is done on a if-i-can-find-the-time basis.
 Mostly, this project is for myself.
 I'll try to help everyone, but I might take some time.